Sea buckthorn: Subspecies

+An eighth subspecies Hippophae rhamnoides subsp. fluviatilis Soest is accepted by the Euro+Med-Plantbase, but treated by POWO as a synonym of nominate subsp. rhamnoides.
+This is claimed to have fewer thorns than other subspecies, and is used for breeding, due to easier harvesting methods.

+Etymology

-The genus name Hippophae comes from Ancient Greek ἵππος (híppos), meaning "horse", and φάος (pháos), meaning "light", and is due to the ancient Greek use of sea buckthorn leaves as horse fodder to make their coats shine more.
-The species name rhamnoides derives from Rhamnus, referring to the buckthorn plant family.
+The genus name Hippophae comes from Ancient Greek ἵππος (híppos), meaning 'horse', and φάος (pháos), meaning 'light', and is due to the ancient Greeks use of sea-buckthorn leaves as horse fodder to make their coats shine more.
+The specific epithet rhamnoides derives from Rhamnus plus -oides, resembling, referring to the superficial similarity to the buckthorn genus Rhamnus.

 Distribution

-Hippophae rhamnoides is native to cold-temperate regions of Europe and Asia, between 27 and 69N latitude and 7W and 122E longitude.
-These regions include the Baltic Coasts of Finland, Poland, Latvia, and Germany, the Gulf of Bothnia in Sweden, as well as coastal areas of the United Kingdom and the Netherlands.
+Hippophae rhamnoides is native to cold-temperate regions of Europe and Asia, between 27° and 69°N latitude and 7°W and 122°E longitude.
+These regions include the North Sea coasts of Great Britain, the Netherlands, and Denmark, the Baltic coasts of Finland, Poland, Latvia, and Germany, the Gulf of Bothnia in Sweden, as well as coastal areas of the United Kingdom, Norway and the Netherlands.
 In Asia, H. rhamnoides can be found in the northern regions of China, throughout most of the Himalayan region, including India, Nepal and Bhutan, Pakistan and Afghanistan.
 It is found in a variety of locations: on hills and hillsides, valleys, riverbeds, along coastal regions, on islands, in small isolated or continuous pure stands, but also in mixed stands with other shrub and tree species.
 H. rhamnoides has also recently been planted in countries such as Canada, the United States, Bolivia, Chile, Japan and South Korea.

-The current total acreage of H. rhamnoides is about 3.0 million ha worldwide.
+The current total area of H. rhamnoides is about 3.0 million ha worldwide.
 This number includes both wild and cultivated plants.
 Of these, approximately 2.5 million ha are situated in China (1.0 million ha of wild plants and 1.5 million ha in plantations), 20 000 ha in Mongolia, 12 000 ha in India and 3 000 ha in Pakistan.
 This makes China the largest agricultural producer of H. rhamnoides.
 Approximately 10 000 acres of the plant are planted in China each year for berry production as well as eco-environmental improvement.
 As of 2003, approximately 100 km of field shelterbelts were planted in Canada each year, and over 250 000 mature fruit-producing plants were grown on the Canadian prairies with an estimated annual fruit supply of 750 000 kg.
 Other countries that grow H. rhamnoides as an agricultural plant include for example Germany and France.